-Sony hack has flooded my news feed in recent weeks, everyone talking about how it was done, why, whom to blame, the trails which lead to North Korea and the politics around it.
+Sony hack has flooded my news feed in recent weeks, everyone talking about how it was done, why, whom to blame, the trails which lead to North Korea, and the politics around it.
 I’ve been following the story from the first report with an unexplained curiosity and was not sure why since I read about hacks all day long.

 A word of explanation about my “weird” habit of following hacks continuously, being a CTO of the Ben-Gurion University Cyber Security Labs comes with responsibility, and part of it is staying on top of things:)

 Later on, the reason for my curiosity became clear to me.
-As a background, to the ones who are deep in the security industry, it is already well known although not necessarily spoken out loud that attackers are pretty far ahead of enterprises regarding sophistication.
-The number of occurrences of reported cyber attacks in recent two years shows a steep upward curve and if you add to that three times non-reported incidents than anyone can see it is exploding.
+As background, to the ones who are deep in the security industry, it is already well known although not necessarily spoken out loud that attackers are pretty far ahead of enterprises regarding sophistication.
+The number of occurrences of reported cyberattacks in the recent two years shows a steep upward curve and if you add to that three times non-reported incidents than anyone can see it is exploding.
 And although many criticized Sony for their wrong security measures still I don’t think they are the ones to blame.
 They were caught in a game beyond their league.
 Beyond any enterprise league.